-- 3. The responsibility to conduct oneself as a Tenant In a manner that will not disturb neighbors, and to assume responsibility for one's actions and those of a family member or guest in the housing unit or common areas, including the responsibility not to engage in any inappropriate, unauthorized, or criminal activity in the home or common areas. - The FDMCH's Resident Guide lists the standards for upkeep of the home under Section 2, "Noise Control" and is located on the www.fortdrummch.com website, under Resident Resources. - 4.
-The responsibility to allow the Landlord reasonable access to the rental home in accordance with the terms of the tenant lease agreement to all the Landlord to make necessary repairs in a timely manner. - The responsibility to read all lease-related materials provided by the Landlord and to comply with the terms of the lease agreement, lease addenda, and any associated rules and guidelines.
+- 3. The responsibility to conduct oneself as a Tenant in a manner that will not disturb neighbors, and to assume responsibility for one's actions and those of a family member or guest in the housing unit or common areas, including the responsibility not to engage in any inappropriate, unauthorized, or criminal activity in the home or common areas. - Resident concerns are addressed as appropriate once confirmed.
+Criminal activity as described in the Criminal Addenda is addressed when confirmed by law enforcement. - More information about tenant responsibilities can be found in the Resident Handbook which is a part of each resident lease. - 4.
+The responsibility to allow the Landlord reasonable access to the rental home in accordance with the terms of the tenant lease agreement to all the Landlord to make necessary repairs in a timely manner. - 5.
+The responsibility to read all lease-related materials provided by the Landlord and to comply with the terms of the lease agreement, lease addenda, and any associated rules and guidelines.